matuteiglesias/journal/content/Teaching/2024-09-04_Developed_Advanced_Financial_and_Economic_Question.md

 **🕒 03:00–06:30**
 **🏷️ Labels**: Finance, Economics, Education, Quantitative Easing, Stochastic Processes
 **📂 Project**: Teaching
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to refine and develop advanced financial and economic questions suitable for postgraduate education, focusing on complex concepts such as stochastic processes and quantitative easing.
+The session aimed to refine and develop advanced financial and economic questions suitable for postgraduate [[education]], focusing on complex concepts such as stochastic processes and quantitative easing.

 ### Key Activities
 - **Feedback Analysis**: Reviewed feedback on the complexity of financial questions, noting that both original and revised versions were perceived as college-level.